vito/bass/README.md

   ./thanks.html
   ```

-  Try running the last command repeatedly - it should be fast after the first
+  Try running the command again - it should be fast after the first run!
-  run!

 * [`demos/booklit/test.bass`](demos/booklit/test.bass) fetches the same repo
   and runs its [`ci/test.yml`][booklit-test] Concourse task.